jliljebl/flowblade/flowblade-trunk/docs/FAQ.md

 To maintain sync and playback both Project Profile and Render Profile both need to match the frame rate of original material.

+### Wayland ###

+Flowblade does not run natively on Wayland yet, but there are fwe ways to get Flowblade running.

+1 .
+Start Flowblade from terminal with command:

+    GDK_BACKEND=x11 flowblade

+2. Use X11 session when running Flowblade